MelonSmasher/EsxiBackup/README.md

 cp config.example.json config.json;
 ```

-2: Open `config.json` with a text editor.
+2: Open `config.json` with a text editor and configure the script

 * `backup_repo` - Leave `backup_repo` set to `false` to use the local folder in this repo called `Backup`.
 You can also change this to a UNC network path or explicit folder path.
 * `hosts` - Configure this JSON array with JSON objects with each hosts DNS or ip address, username, and password.
     * `address` - The host DNS name or IP address.
     * `user` - A user on the host.
 Usually root.
     * `pass` - The user password.
 Usually the root password.

 3: Install the VMware PowerCLI